Reclaim disk space by archiving files

 where LocalDepot is the name of your standard depot of type local.

 Binary files, compressed and uncompressed, are the default file types that p4 archive transfers.
 You might want to adjust the behavior of the command, so consider its Options, such as -t to make p4 archive transfer text files.
-To learn more, see File type modifiers in Helix Core Command-Line (P4) Reference.
+To learn more, see File type modifiers in the Helix Core Command-Line (P4) Reference.

 4. (Optional) Unmount the volume to which the LocalDepot archive files were written, and store it in a secure location.